Icinga/icinga2/doc/6-distributed-monitoring.md

 ### <a id="distributed-monitoring-setup-csr-auto-signing"></a> CSR Auto-Signing

 The `node wizard` command will set up a satellite/client using CSR auto-signing.
-This involves the setup wizard sending a certificate signing request (CSR) to the master node.
+This involves that the setup wizard sends a certificate signing request (CSR) to the master node.
 There is a security mechanism in place which requires the client to send in a valid ticket for CSR auto-signing.

 This ticket must be generated beforehand.
-The `ticket_salt` attribute for the [ApiListener](9-object-types.md#objecttype-apilistener) must be configured properly in order to make this work.
+The `ticket_salt` attribute for the [ApiListener](9-object-types.md#objecttype-apilistener) must be configured in order to make this work.

 There are two possible ways to retrieve the ticket:

-* [CLI command](11-cli-commands.md#cli-command-pki) executed on the master node
+* [CLI command](11-cli-commands.md#cli-command-pki) executed on the master node.
-* [REST API](12-icinga2-api.md#icinga2-api) request against the master node
+* [REST API](12-icinga2-api.md#icinga2-api) request against the master node.

 Required information: